EDUC 110: Introduction to Education

 You must have access to a reliable computer and a functioning Internet connection.
 You should also have a backup plan should your system or your Internet provider fail you.
 Since we will be using the Moodle learning management system, you must at least have a basic understanding of how to navigate the Internet and communicate online.

-If you are on the wait list or need to add the course, you must email the instructor, Dr. Sandy Boyd, as soon as possible to request an add code.
+If you are on the wait list or need to add the course, you must email me, Dr. Sandy Boyd, <email@example.com> as soon as possible to request an add code.
 Please include your full name, the title and section number of the class you wish to add, and your COM Student ID in your email.
 Please put ED 110 in the subject line.

 I look forward to learning with you!